 Among the project stated goals are to not impede road safety/public use, and to facilitate existing and future use of Alma Bridge Road and the surrounding areas and facilities through continued vehicle use of the roadway and parking areas, continued and future recreational access to existing facilities and trails, and future parking and trails (such as the former Beatty Trust property Parking Area and Trails Project).
 One metric of site use and accessibility along the roadway is parking access at unofficial turnouts and shoulders along Alma Bridge Road.
-Although wildlife crossing structure success might be optimized when placed where recreational access (which includes both unofficial turnouts and shoulders as well as thru-traffic to reach these locations) demand is high.
+Although wildlife crossing structure success might be optimized when placed where recreational access demands are low, wildlife mortality areas appear to be concentrated where recreational access (which includes both unofficial turnouts and shoulders as well as thru-traffic to reach these locations) demand is high.
 Eliminating unofficial turnouts and shoulders to decrease recreational access and maximize crossing structure success would conflict with the goals stated above.